-Without a blink the CEO grabbed one of the rolled-up posters in his pile of mail and “whacked” at the kittens, not hitting them, but definitely scaring them off with a “pop” and a “pop” as he hit the table top.
-They literally flew off the table, then scurried into the adjacent reception area.
-Somehow, I suspected this had been required before.
-A kitten-tolerant office to be sure.
+Without a blink, the CEO grabbed one of the rolled-up posters in his pile of mail and “whacked” at the kittens, not hitting them but definitely scaring them off with a “pop” and a “pop” as he hit the table top.
+They literally flew off the table and scurried into the adjacent reception area.
+Somehow, I suspected this action had been required before.
+A kitten-tolerant office to be sure!

 I will never forget this memorable “asking” experience, nor my friend the imposing CEO with his two tiny mischievous kittens.
 The lesson of this story is similar to others I have shared on Carolyn’s Nonprofit Blog: keep a cool head … and sometimes you can and should laugh at the situation in which you find yourself.